undergrad-partner-school

 The student-to-faculty or student-to-professor ratio is the number of students compared to the number of professors at a school.

 According to the most recent data, the student-faculty ratio at Boston College was 10:1: that means 10 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 1,474.
-Out of that number, there were 734 men and 740 women.
+According to the most recent information, there are 1,518 teachers at this school.
+This number included 736 men and 782 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Boston College.

 Student Population Diversity Graph